Ryan enjoys taking selfies. And Tweeting. And writing.

 He has walked the back nine with Tiger Woods, partied with Lebron James in New York and watched Kentucky basketball with Ashley Judd.
 He’s hunted for ghosts in Civil War mansions, screened a movie with Cameron Crowe and interviewed Klan members while eating fried Twinkies at the Mississippi State Fair.
 He’s made bets at the Kentucky Derby with Gilbert Gottfried, shared bootcamp quarters with our nation’s finest National Guardsmen and women, and earned the Honorable Mention honors in the 1992 Topps Magazine Design a Baseball Card contest.

-He is currently a writer and instructor for Xavier University, where he focuses on recruiting and retaining students.
+He is currently a writer and instructor for Xavier University, where he focuses on recruiting and retaining students. (resumé here).
 Previously, he has served as an editor and instructor at Northern Kentucky University, where he wrote for the website, managed the school’s social media networks and warped (ahem, molded) the young minds in the journalism and English departments.
 He is still continuing his own education.
 After earning a Master’s in English from NKU (with an emphasis on nonfiction creative writing) he officially became a Wildcat when he was accepted into the Educational Policy and Evaluation (EPE) program at the University of Kentucky.
-He is now a Ph.D. candidate in the College of Education.
+He earned his M.Ed. from the College of Education in 2017.

-Of course, Ryan also writes books, lends his voice to a podcast or two, and freelances for local websites and magazines.
+Of course, Ryan also writes books, lists, takes photos, lends his voice to a podcast or two, and freelances for local websites and magazines.
 He is a former Cincinnati Enquirer reporter and columnist, and for three years he covered UK basketball for a fan blog for NKY.com.

 He lives in Northern Kentucky with his wife, their two children, and their two cats.